dustiee/Inventory-Additions/README.md

 0. Displays initials of a mob's name that an Antique Spawner produces
 0. Scales down the labels that display the item counts of items, such that they don't overlap
 0. Provides a sort button for chests and the player's inventory.
 Items are sorted by category.
+0. Provides a quick-stack button to chests, which automatically stacks an item from your inventory into the chest, if the chest has a slot containing that item.

 For documentation and controls, press the "(i)" button in the inventory screen.